gonzalezferrerx9/GAIB_H3D/README.md

 ### Phase 1: Backend Configuration (ComfyUI)

-For Blender to "talk" to the AI, ComfyUI must have the necessary models loaded.

 1.  **Install Required Nodes:**
     Use *ComfyUI Manager* to install these nodes if you don't have them:
     * `ComfyUI-Hunyuan3DWrapper`
     * `ComfyUI-Bria_AI-RMBG`
-    * `ComfyUI-VideoHelperSuite` (for file loading/management)
-    * `KJNodes` (optional, for utilities)

 2.  **Download Models:**
     Place the checkpoints in their corresponding folders (`ComfyUI/models/...`):